CDRT/mk_docs/docs/guides/thinkvantage/tv-pslib-overview.md

 Get-LnvUpdate -Repository $repo | Install-LnvUpdate -Path $repo -ExportToWMI -Verbose
 ```

-The `-ExportToWMI` parameter writes installation history to WMI for later retrieval with `Get-LnvUpdateHistory`.
+The `-ExportToWMI` parameter writes installation history to WMI for later retrieval with `Get-LnvUpdateHist`.
 By default, the `Install-LnvUpdate` blocks any package that fails Lenovo's digital signature check.

 Existing LSUClient scripts require only cmdlet renames (`Get-LSUpdate` → `Get-LnvUpdate`, etc.) to migrate.